Skip to main content

 A real medical weight loss program.
 Not a med spa.

 Physician-supervised.
 Compounded semaglutide or tirzepatide weekly.
-Monthly visits with Dr. Kim.
+Monthly visits with our care team.
 Honest about what the medication can and can't do — and what it requires from you.

 How it works